breez/breez-sdk-liquid-docs/src/notifications/ios_service.md

 To share data between the main application and service extension targets, you need to add a common `app group` to the main application identifier and new service extension identifier.
 Go the [Apple Developer](https://developer.apple.com/account/resources/identifiers/list/applicationGroup) portal, in the Identifiers section select the App Groups dropdown to the right, then:
 1. Click `+` to add an App Group
 2. Select `App Groups` from the list
-3. Give the App Group a description and identifier, like `group.com.example.application`
+3. Give the App Group a description and identifier, such as `group.com.example.application`

 ### Update Identifiers
 Now add the App Group to your existing main application release and debug Identifiers, in the Identifiers section select the App IDs dropdown to the right, then: